tetherscript/WinUITranslator/README.md

 - Your translations are complete, and `.resw` files are updated.
 - Start the target app, and you should see the translations.

+</br></br></br>

+# Hints

+Let's say we are translating for a photography-related app.
+When we send a string like `'Aperture'` to a Translation Function, do we mean aperture as in photography, or aperture as in an opening of some kind?
+We need to give the function a **hint** to get the best translation results.

+With human translators, we might have included context in the `.resw` comments.
+But in this Translator app, we'll use the following **hint tokens**:

+## Accuracy vs Cost

+- **`@`** - A normal, generic translation.
+  Example: `'@Aperture'` may be translated as an opening of some kind.

+- **`!`** - A translation with extra context.
+  Example: `'!Aperture'` is more likely to be translated in a photography context.

+### Why not always use `!`?
+- Longer prompts cost more.
+- If a generic `@` prompt works, use that instead to save costs.

+## Length Constraints

+Often, we have limited screen space to display a string, such as the header above a combobox control.
+It looks good in `en-US`, but translating it may make the string too long, affecting the layout and making it look bad.

+To handle this, use the following hint tokens:

+- **`@@`** - A normal, generic translation, but where we want the translation to be of similar or shorter length.
+- **`!!`** - A translation with extra context, but where we want the translation to be of similar or shorter length.

+## How to Create Prompts with These Hints?

+- Enter the prompt corresponding to the hint token in the **Hints tab**.
+- These hints will then be accessible in the Translation Function.